ASGili/ProjectAirlift/README.md

 ```

-<u>Start the server and client</u>
+<u>Start the backend and frontend</u>
 - Navigate to the backend directory:

 ```
 cd <path_to_project>/backend
 ```

-- Run the following command to start the server:
+- Compile backend:

+Load into a chosen IDE and compile the backend.
+The AirliftApplication.java file is the runner for the backend.

 - Navigate to the frontend directory: